sourcegraph/about/company/strategy.md

 This is a new game.
 Companies that master this will thrive.
 Companies that don't will fail.

+> For people as users of technology, Big Code is great.
+It means there's more software out there, it's more personalized, it's faster, it's on their desktop and phone and watch, it's localized, and so on.
+But for developers, it's way harder and takes way more work to build software than it did 10 years ago.

 ## Vision

 ### 1-year vision